VieVie31/bonapity/README.md

 # 👀 README 👀

-`bonAPIty` is a python3 package allowing you to create simple API (GET) for your functions without writing any complicated line of server code and it is even simpler than Flask !
+`bonAPIty` is a python3 package allowing you to create simple API (REST) for your functions without writing any complicated line of server code and it is even simpler than Flask !

 You are the 👨‍🍳, just do what you do the best: cook code !
 Do not lose your time to 💁, we do it for you :).